 Paul instructs, "But if there is no interpreter, let him keep silent in Church, and let him speak to himself and to God" (1 Corinthians 14:28).

-The obligation is on the speaker of the tongue to ensure the tongue will be interpreted by either himself or by someone else present who's known to exercise the gift.
+The obligation is on the speaker of the tongue to ensure the tongue will be interpreted by either himself or by someone else present who's knows how to interpret tongues and is willing to exercise the gift.

-The use of the word REVEALED indicates this verse has nothing to do with prophecy or the interpretation of tongues.
-Paul is likely referring to one of the REVELATION gifts: word of knowledge, word of wisdom, or discernment of spirits.
+The use of the word "revealed" indicates this verse hasn't to do with prophecy or the interpretation of tongues.
+Paul is likely referring to one of the revelation gifts: word of knowledge, word of wisdom, or discernment of spirits.

-You may hear someone say, "I also had the interpretation, and that wasn't the message!"
-No, that's not possible!
-The interpretation of tongues is spoken phrase-by-phrase as it's inspired by the Holy Spirit, so they could not have known what the interpreted message was unless they had first spoken it.
+Sometimes, others may feel they received a different interpretation and say, "I had the interpretation, and it was different."
+Remember that the interpretation of tongues flows phrase by phrase as the Spirit gives utterance, so they could not have known what the message was unless they had first spoken it.

 What Paul is saying concerning the gift of prophecy can also be applied to the gift of tongues and the gift of interpretation of tongues.